What is an IT specialist?

 Step 2: Take courses for IT professionals

-Take advantage of some of the incredible courses that are available online to prepare you for roles as an IT specialist.
+Take advantage of some of the incredible courses that are available online to prepare you for this role.
 Here are a few recommendations:

 - The Introduction to Technical Support course from Coursera is part of the IBM IT support professional program.
 You’ll learn to define technical support, customer support mindset, and the escalation matrix.
 This is a great introduction to ticketing systems and their features and benefits.